deltachat/deltachat-pages/en/spec.md

 Messengers MUST add a `Chat-Version: 1.0` header to outgoing messages.
 For filtering and smart appearance of the messages in normal MUAs, the `Subject` header SHOULD start with the characters `Chat:` and SHOULD be an excerpt of the message.
-Note, that the subject is normally encoded using the encoded-word mechanism.

 Outgoing messages SHOULD be moved to the folder `Chats`.

     From: sender@domain
     To: rcpt@domain
     Chat-Version: 1.0
-    Subject: =?utf-8?Q?Chat=3A?= Hello
+    Subject: Chat: Hello ...

     Hello world!

+Although it is not part of this spec, we want to note that it may be needed to encode the subject and other header fields with text
+(eg. using the encoded-word mechanism).

 # Incoming messages